Walker-00/bitfuck/README.md

 </div>

 # bitfuck
-Just a esoteric language interpreter with Rust
+Just an esoteric language interpreter with Rust

 ## [Info]

-- BitFuck is just a esoteric programming language like BrainFuck
+- BitFuck is just an esoteric programming language like BrainFuck
 - This interpreter is written in Rust
 - BitFuck has only 10 keywords, 1 is for comment
 - In this Interpreter implementation default Memory is 99999 bytes